josh-development/docs-v1/providers/indexeddb.md

 ### Using with Webpack

-To use with Webpack, install with your project:&#x20;
+To use with Webpack, install with your project:

 ```
 npm i @joshdb/indexeddb